 #3: Hydrate During Your Runs

 If your run is longer than 60 minutes, be sure and replenish 80% of your average fluid loss while running.
-This is especially important for high-intensity workouts, long runs, and races.
+This is especially important for high-intensity workouts, long distance runs, and races.

 #4: Replenish Your Fluid and Electrolytes After Your Runs

-Just because you drank before and during doesn’t mean you stop there.
 Replenish after your runs with a recovery drink, including the all-important electrolytes discussed.
-An all-around recovery will also include protein and carbohydrates to give you a complete restoration!
+An all-around recovery will also include protein and carbohydrates to give you a complete restoration.

 #5: Eat a Well-Balanced Diet